 Get Kids To Help

 Even the youngest of your children can keep their toys in the basket.
-The middle-aged people are capable of doing a lot of cleaning.
+Middle-aged people are capable of doing a lot of cleaning.
 Make your kid clean up the leaves and snow in the garden and around the entryway.

 Clean The Leather Sofa